This course is open for applications.

 The University continually enhances our offer by responding to feedback from our students and other stakeholders, ensuring the curriculum is kept up to date and our graduates are equipped with the knowledge and skills they need for the real world.
 This may result in changes to the course.
 If changes to your course are approved, we will inform you.

 Learning and Teaching

-The design lecturers for this course all began teaching at UWE Bristol after years of professional practice within the design industry.
-This gives the teaching an emphasis on professional practice that will prepare you for a career in design.
+Our lecturers all have years of professional practice within the design industry.
+Along with an emphasis on hands-on learning, this gives the course professional practice focus that will prepare you for your career in design.

 Showcase your work

-Graduates also exhibit at the annual New Designers exhibition in London, where awards and media interest are a springboard for graduate careers.
+Graduates also exhibit at the New Designers exhibition in London, where awards and media interest are a springboard for careers.